Man hospitalized after car goes into canal in Lauderhill amid Broward flooding

 Rising water has become a concern across Broward.

-In a Dania Beach neighborhood, roads turned into rivers
+In a Dania Beach neighborhood, roads turned into rivers.

 Several cars were stalled in the street near Southwest 40th Avenue and 52nd Street.